oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 * Disallow the use of the Password Grant
 * Add PKCE support to summary list for authorization server requirements
+* Rewrote refresh token section to allow refresh tokens if they are time-limited, rotated on each use, and requiring that the rotated refresh token lifetimes do not extend past the lifetime of the initial refresh token

 -03